dlaliberte/standards-notes/font-features-explainer.md

 Font Features to Consider
 ---

-Answer these questions for each following font features we might consider adding UA-CH Headers for:

-* Why include this font feature in a Client Hint?
+For each of the following font features we might consider adding UA-CH Headers for, please answer these questions.
+Generally, why include this font feature in a Client Hint?

 * How are we addressing the goals outlined under "Why do we care?"?
-  * Is there any benefit for the user (or the server) to support CHs for this feature?
+* Is there any benefit for the user, or the client or server?
-* What info is not already available to the server. e.g. the os type implies such and such…
+* What info is (or is not) already available to the server. e.g. the os type implies such and such…

 [Feature: OpenType variable font support](https://chromestatus.com/feature/4708676673732608)